Color-Of-Code/website/content/pages/programming/c-sharp/exceptions.md

 ---
 published: true
 path: "/programming/c-sharp/exception-handling"
-date: "2018-12-24"
+date: "2023-01-14"
 title: "C# Exception handling"
-tags: ["programming", "csharp", "exception", "handling", "TODO_cleanup"]
+tags: ["programming", "csharp", "exception", "handling"]
 ---

 # C# Exception Handling

 ## Can I ignore exceptions?

 No. Exceptions are thrown by the .NET framework in many places, FileNotFoundException, FormatException on conversions, ...
-A ThreadInterruptedException may occur anywhen.
+A ThreadInterruptedException may occur at any time.
 On function calls you might cause a StackOverflowException, on memory allocation you might get an OutOfMemoryException.
 If you want or not, you will have to deal with exceptions.

 ## Exceptions vs Return values

 Exceptions are better than return values because they allow to decouple the normal code from the exceptional failure scenarios.
 They also allow to handle the exception anywhere on the stack.
 Return values would require to pass around the value or test for it after each call.
 In practice it happens often enough that return codes are just ignored.
 You cannot ignore exceptions.
 Return values won't help you to release resources in case of exceptions, you just leave handles open or could even leak unmanaged resources!

 ## Keywords: try catch finally throw using